iabhi4/Blockchain-Based-Voting-System/README.md

 - Identity verification - only the people who have registered in the registeration period can vote - Done ? (this is done but the code is commented out, I will check this raat me)
 - Fix tie in winningProposal() issue - In Progress
 - Interactive UI in React where every thing is happening- Not started

+Blockchain Voting System
+Welcome to the blockchain voting system project, a next-gen way to ensure secure and transparent voting, built using Ethereum smart contracts and React.
+This README is gonna walk you through what this project is all about, how it works, and what you need to get it running on your local machine.

+Prerequisite
+Before you dive into the project, make sure you have Ganache up and running.
+You don't need to worry about linking it to Truffle for this project, just make sure it's active.

+Project Flow
+Chairperson Screen
+When you first boot up the project, you'll land on the chairperson screen.
+This is where the magic starts.
+Here, the chairperson sets three critical parameters:

+Registration Time: The window during which users can register.
+Voting Time: When users can cast their votes.
+Maximum Candidates: The cap on how many candidates can register.
+These parameters get stored in the Ballot contract and partially in the UserProfile contract to manage the UI functionalities once the registration time or candidate quota is met.
+For example, if it's 12:54 PM and the chairperson sets 2 minutes each for registration and voting, registration is open from 12:54 to 12:56 PM, and voting from 12:56 to 12:58 PM.

+User Profile Screen
+Navigate to /userProfile during the registration period.
+Here, users can register and, if desired, register as candidates to submit their proposals.
+If the maximum candidates limit is set to 2, only the first two users who register as candidates will be eligible.

+Voting and Ballot Contract
+Post-registration, the Ballot contract kicks into action.
+Access this via the /ballot route.
+You'll find a 'Fetch Proposals' button that pulls proposals from the UserProfile contract.
+This initializes the proposals array in the storage so we don't redo transactions needlessly.
+Once the proposals are set, users can vote.
+Their user status will update based on their actions.
+Remember, the button is disabled once the array is initialized to prevent re-fetching.

+Post-Voting
+Once voting ends, the Ballot contract locks down, and the system will later display the winner (I'll code this part at home later).
+Also, this is where you'd plug in the real-time voting analysis module.

+Enhancements and Checks
+Here's a checklist and enhancements made:

+Contracts deployment from UI: DONE
+New UserProfile contract: DONE
+Candidate registration and proposal submission: DONE Real-time voting analysis: DONE
+Chairperson controls (time settings and candidate limits): DONE Identity verification: Mostly done (need to uncomment some code tonight) Tie in winningProposal(): In Progress
+Interactive UI in React: Not started yet